I'm Gonna Be Alright

 "I'm Gonna Be Alright" is a song by American singer Jennifer Lopez from her second studio album, J.Lo (2001).
 It was written by Lopez, Lorraine Cheryl Cook, Ronald LaPread and producers Cory Rooney and Troy Oliver.
-"I'm Gonna Be Alright" was remixed by Poke & Tone of Trackmasters for Lopez's first remix album, J to tha L-O!
+"I'm Gonna Be Alright" was remixed by Poke & Tone of Trackmasters for Lopez's first remix album, J to tha L–O!
 The Remixes (2002).
 It was released on April 1, 2002, by Epic Records as the album's second single.
-The remix features rapper Nas and achieved moderate success on the music charts worldwide, and peaked at number 10 on the Billboard Hot 100, becoming Lopez's sixth U.S. top ten single.
+The remix features rapper Nas and peaked at number 10 on the US Billboard Hot 100 chart, becoming Lopez's sixth US top-10 single.

 The original Track Masters Remix features 50 Cent.
 At the time of the single release, Epic Records chose Nas for the radio version.
 Nas re-recorded new rap verses and the track was cut down to 2:52, becoming the Track Masters Remix Radio Edit.
 Nas replacing 50 Cent caused controversy; and the rappers, who were previously like "brothers" have resented each other since.
 The remix's beat contains re-adaptions of the instrumental used on Luniz's 1995 song "I Got 5 on It" featuring Michael Marshall, a song which itself sampled Club Nouveau's 1987 song "Why You Treat Me So Bad".

 Music and production

 "I'm Gonna Be Alright" has a length of three minutes and forty-four seconds (3:44).
-It was written by Lopez, Lorraine Cheryl Cook, Ronald LaPread and the song's producers, Cory Rooney and Troy Oliver.
+It was written by Jennifer Lopez, Lorraine Cheryl Cook, Ronald LaPread and the song's producers, Cory Rooney and Troy Oliver.
 She recorded her vocals for the song at Sony Music Studios in New York City with Robert Williams.
 The song was later mixed by Tony Maserati and mastered by Ted Jensen at Sterling Sound studios.
 According to J.Los liner notes, the song contains a re-play of elements from the track "8th Wonder" (1980) originally recorded by American hip-hop trio The Sugarhill Gang.
-Jean-Claude Olivier and Samuel Barnes served as additional writers for the Trackmasters remix single version, with Track Masters serving as producers along with Rooney.
+Jean-Claude Olivier and Samuel Barnes served as additional writers for the Trackmasters remix single version for the remix album J to tha L–O!
+The Remixes, with Track Masters serving as producers along with Rooney.
 It features rapper, Nas.
 Of working with Nas, Lopez stated: "I love Nas [sic] I've been a fan of his since his first album.
 I could [recite] all the words by heart.
 It was just a dream to be able to work with him.
 He said he would do it and he did it just like that.
 [Nas and I] shot the video here in Spanish Harlem a few days ago."
 The remix's beat contains re-adaptions of the instrumental used on Luniz's 1995 song "I Got 5 on It" featuring Michael Marshall, a song which itself sampled Club Nouveau's 1987 song "Why You Treat Me So Bad".